FAQs

 Unless they have their own ticket, maybe?
 But how would they even get that?
 Wait, does your dog have a credit card?

-Lots of places!
 Our first suggestion is always with our friends at the Delta Hotel by Marriott Saint John, but there are lots of other options – try the hotel tool at Discover Saint John here.

 10. All pods are in the VIP section, are 10’ x 14’ in size and can accommodate up to 10 people.
 They’ve got some seating in them.
 They’re pretty good!
 Reminder: the VIP section is reserved for those 19+.